 - Image Stabilization – Reduces blur when shooting handheld.

-However, it has a variable aperture of f4.5-5.6.
-This isn’t a particularly fast lens, so it is best used in ample lighting conditions.
+However, it has a variable aperture of f/4.5–5.6 and it isn’t a particularly fast lens, so it is best used in ample lighting conditions.

 - Fast autofocus with customizable focus hold buttons.